If you finish your Playing Lean workshop when one of the teams reaches the red tile you are missing a big learning opportunity!

 What we suggest here works best for Playing Lean workshops, but there are a multitude of retrospection set-ups available out there - so make sure to experiment until you find what works best for you.

-Playing Lean Facilitator and Game Master training include instructions and templates for running effective retrospection sessions for Playing Lean workshops.
+The Playing Lean Facilitator Training includes instructions and templates for running effective retrospection sessions for Playing Lean workshops.

 Word of Mouth is one of the experiment cards in our Ride Sharing scenario.